ThiagoToledoPHP/connection/README.md

 # Connection Class
 PHP Class for connection to MySql database using mysqli.

-It has tests in PHPUnit (Main methods), treatment with different versions of PHP, exception handling and custom output errors to Debug.
+It has tests in [PHPUnit] (Main methods), treatment with different versions of PHP, exception handling and custom output errors to Debug.

 **Example 1 - Silent mode:**

         //Set a connections strings host, user, pass and DBname and set the Silent mode for errors
-        $connection = new Connection("DbHost","DbUser","DbPass","DbName");
+        $connection = new Connection("DbHost","DbName","DbUser","DbPass");

         //Start a connection
         $connection->start();